hasocobo/basic-calculator/README.md

-# basic-calculator
+# Basic Calculator
-A Simple Calculator
+A Simple Calculator made by using HTML, CSS and JavaScript.